Beaver Valley Probus Club

 The Master Gardener’s Corner

 Our Master Gardener's Corner by John Hethrington, Past President, Master Gardeners of Ontario, has moved online.
-Look for the Gardening Tips on our web Homepage (scroll down on the right-hand side) or click here to see what you need to be doing in your garden in February.
+Look for the Gardening Tips on our web Homepage (scroll down on the right-hand side) or click here to see what you need to be doing in your garden in April.

 In Memoriam